zachpardee/giftr-dom-crud-denver-web-career-031119/README.md

 # Giftr™

-Welcome to Gifter™!
+Welcome to Giftr™!
 Please build out the following features **without using AJAX**.
-For the first part of this application, just focus on DOM manipulation without persisting any changes to the server.
+For the first part of this application, just focus on full CRUD with DOM manipulation without persisting any changes to the server.

 - In `src/giftData.js` is all the gift data.
 Build out the following features: